pianohacker/scarab/README.md

 But there are two new kinds of lists: an operator list and a form list.

 Mathematical operators in Lisp have always been awkward, as infix operator notation is used in almost every other setting.
-In Scarab, a list surrounded in square brackets will be turned into infix notation:
+In Scarab, a list surrounded in square brackets will be interpreted in infix notation:

 ```